doitsujin/dxvk/README.md

 On Windows, log files will be created in the game's working directory by default, which is usually next to the game executable.

-### Frame rate limit
-The `DXVK_FRAME_RATE` environment variable can be used to limit the frame rate.
-A value of `0` uncaps the frame rate, while any positive value will limit rendering to the given number of frames per second.
-Alternatively, the configuration file can be used.

 ### Device filter
 Some applications do not provide a method to select a different GPU.
 In that case, DXVK can be forced to use a given device:
 - `DXVK_FILTER_DEVICE_NAME="Device Name"` Selects devices with a matching Vulkan device name, which can be retrieved with tools such as `vulkaninfo`.
 Matches on substrings, so "VEGA" or "AMD RADV VEGA10" is supported if the full device name is "AMD RADV VEGA10 (LLVM 9.0.0)", for example.
 If the substring matches more than one device, the first device matched will be used.